 Note: If the <url> is an active prompt, i.e., currently in play, this CLI does not take effect.

-Also, please make sure the datetime between the gateway and the HTTP media server are synchronized.
+Also, ensure that the datetime between the gateway and the HTTP media server are synchronized.
 This is a must.